 The Monday workshop and the Thursday symposium are optional events which will be limited to 20 participants each to accommodate lab sizes and promote interactions.

-Scientific aspects of rotary tablet presses: design/operation and die compaction
+- numerical aspects of die compaction

 This 6-hour intense symposium is limited to a small group and gathers presses/compaction experts attending the Conference who are willing to update the group on their recent research.
-Critical topics such as punch sticking, compaction models, feeders and material handling will be explored.